bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 <summary>Are there a lot of eukaryotic reads in the sample?
 If so, from which species?</summary>

 - _Plant: almost none, the few that are there are from a Poaceae species_
-- _Stool: almost none, the few that are there are from different plant species mainly_
+- _Stool: almost none, the few that are there are from different plant species_
 - _Sea: a significant part: 11%.
 Mostly different plant species as well_
 </details>

 <details>
 <summary>How diverse are the samples?
 Which sample looks to be the most diverse?</summary>

-_The plant species is not diverse at all, the stool sample has some more species, but the sea sample is very diverse._
+_The plant sample is not diverse at all, the stool sample has some more species, but the sea sample is very diverse._
 </details>

 Kraken can give a good overview of the diversity, and since it’s read based also of the abundance of each species in the sample.